-House Staff Member - Covered tuition paid at 100% up to a dollar limit* per semester; based on 100% of three credit/audit hours and 50% for another three credit/audit hours, at the Indiana resident per-credit-hour rates at each campus, and based on class standing: undergraduate. graduate, or professional rate.
+House Staff Member - Covered tuition paid up to a dollar limit* per semester; based on the Indiana resident per-credit-hour rates at each campus, and based on class standing: undergraduate. graduate, or professional rate.

-Spouse/Domestic Partner Fee Courtesy - covered tuition paid at 100% up to a dollar limit* per semester; dollar limit based on 50% of three credit/audit hours at the Indiana resident undergraduate rate.
+Spouse/Domestic Partner IU Tuition Benefit - covered tuition paid up to a dollar limit* per semester; based on the Indiana resident undergraduate rate at each campus.

-Dependent Child Fee Courtesy - 50% of Indiana resident undergraduate rate, up to a maximum of 140 credit hours towards the first baccalaureate degree.
+Dependent Child IU Tuition Benefit - 50% of Indiana resident undergraduate rate, up to a maximum of 140 credit hours towards the first baccalaureate degree.

 *Dollar limits will vary based on tuition rates at each campus, and will increase from year to year based on tuition rates approved by the Board of Trustees.
 Covered tuition does not include special fees such as those for laboratories, applied music, student teaching, dissertation research fees, facility fees, etc.

 Click here for current rates.

-Applications for fee courtesy are available at the Office of Graduate Medical Education, Fesler Hall, Rm.
-318 and on the "Frequently Requested Forms" page of this website.
+Applications for IU Tuition Benefit are available on the "Frequently Requested Forms" page of this website.
 Applications must be submitted to the Office of Graduate Medical Education.

 Membership to the Indiana Members Credit Union is available to the house staff.
 The Credit Union offers a number of services including savings, no-charge interest-bearing checking, a variety of loans, payroll deduction, and a mortgage loan designed especially for residents called the 3/3 ARM Program.
 The dividend rate on regular savings, money market and checking accounts is very competitive.
 A $50 deposit is required.
 The facility is located on the second floor of the IUPUI Campus Center.
 Phone Number: 636-8479.
 ATMs are located at all affiliated hospitals and many buildings on the IUPUI campus.
 Preferred Private Banking Programs are offered by Stockyards Bank & Trust and Regions Bank.
 They will provide banking services as well as assistance with student loan payments and other financial needs.